computas/cd-jenkins-workshop/README.md

 * git
 * Artifactory

 It is possible to redistribute the box after it has been provisioned, and possibly configured manually.
 Both Jenkins and Artifactory require manual configuration.
-See below for instrouctions on how to do this.
+See below for instructions on how to do this.

 Note that this project has only been tested on Windows, but is expected to work elsewhere too.